mcmonte95/belly-button-challenge/README.md

 Check out the live dashboard here: [Belly Button Biodiversity Dashboard](https://mcmonte95.github.io/belly-button-challenge/)

+## Repository Guide

+This repository is structured to facilitate the development and deployment of the Belly Button Biodiversity Dashboard.
+Below is a guide to the primary components of the repository:

+### Directory and File Structure

+- `static/js`:
+  - `app.js`: This is the main JavaScript file that contains all the logic for pulling data from the API and creating as well as updating the plots on the dashboard.
+It utilizes D3.js for data manipulation and Plotly.js for rendering the charts.

+- `index.html`: Located in the root directory, this file is the HTML frontend of the dashboard.
+It includes:
+  - Imports for D3.js and Plotly.js libraries.
+  - A script tag for the `app.js` file.
+  - **Disclaimer**: The `index.html` file was provided beforehand and has not been edited as part of this project.
+It serves as the interface where the dashboard is rendered.

+- `samples.json`: Also in the root directory, this file contains sample data from the Belly Button Biodiversity API.
+It is used as a reference for the structure and format of the data that the `app.js` script processes and visualizes.

 ## Detailed Steps

 ### 1. Setting Up the Dropdown Menu